etherzhhb/Shang/README.md

 #####Run the testsuite#####
 By running the testsuite you can verify your installation and checking the correction of verilog file converted by Shang.
 You can synthesis or simulate not only all the c file in CHStone but alse the specific c file at once.
-In order to simulate all benchmark file,you can run:
+In order to simulate all programs in the benchmark, you can run:
 <pre>
 cd shang-build
 make benchmark_test
 </pre>
-In order to simulate and synthesis all benchmark file,you can run:
+In order to simulate and synthesis all programs in the benchmark, you can run:
 <pre>
 cd shang-build
 make benchmark_report
 </pre>
-Using float64_add.c as example,you can alse simulate the specific c file like this:
+Using float64_add.c as example, you can alse simulate the specific c program like this:
 <pre>
 cd shang-build
 make float64_add_IMS_ASAP_diff_output